olebedev/hook-to-trello/readme.md

   }
 }
 ```

 If aliases is not specified, application will be use each key of object as alias.
+By default the file name is `./users.json`.
+Of course you can change it in `USERS` environ variable.

+### Deploy

 ```
 $ heroku create